 Compounding these issues, Malaysia has not ratified key international conventions such as the 1954 Convention Relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness.
 The absence of alignment with international legal frameworks leaves stateless children without formal protection.
-Additionally, Malaysia does not recognize UNHCR-issued refugee identification documents, further restricting access to education, healthcare, and social services (SUHAKAM, 2023).

 The lack of legal recognition for non-citizen children born in Malaysia has far-reaching socioeconomic consequences.
 These children face exclusion from public education, healthcare, and formal employment.
 Many live in poverty, with limited opportunities for upward mobility, forcing them into low-wage, informal work at a young age.
-In 2023, only 10,076 non-citizen children were enrolled in Malaysian public schools, highlighting severe barriers to formal education (Ministry of Education, 2024).
+In 2024, only 10,076 children without documentation were enrolled in Malaysian public schools, highlighting severe barriers to formal education (Ministry of Education, 2024).